GLOBAL MARKETS-Stocks, oil fall on weak outlook for global economy

 * U.S. earnings season set to put fresh focus on slowdown

-NEW YORK, Oct 8 World stocks and oil prices fell on Monday after the World Bank cut its growth forecast for China, emphasizing concerns about the strength of the global economy.
+LONDON, Oct 8 Stocks and oil prices fell on Monday after the World Bank cut its growth forecast for China, adding to concerns about the outlook for the global economy and corporate earnings.

-The downward revision from the World Bank, which cut its growth expectations for the East Asia and Pacific region, added to the cautious tone heading into corporate earnings season, which starts in the United States on Tuesday.
+Warnings from large multinationals such as FedEx Corp and Hewlett-Packard Co, have made investors cautious ahead of the earnings season, which starts on Tuesday.

-Recent warnings from large multinationals such as FedEx Corp , Hewlett-Packard Co and Caterpillar Inc have already made investors wary.
+The World Bank cut its growth forecast for East Asia, including for China, undoing the positive sentiment that followed a drop in the U.S. unemployment rate.

-"The World Bank's downgrade is another indication of the various concerns ... which are likely to be reflected in the earnings results," said Mike Lenhoff, chief strategist at Brewin Dolphin.
+"The World Bank's downgrade is another indication of the various concerns ... which are likely to be reflected in the earnings results," Mike Lenhoff, chief strategist at Brewin Dolphin, said.

-The World Bank said there was a risk the slowdown in China could worsen and last longer than many analysts have forecast.
-Still, the international lender expects China to have a soft landing as seen from the bank's revised 7.7 percent growth forecast for this year and 8.1 percent for next year.
+European shares were down around 1 percent in morning trade, while Asian shares outside Japan fell 0.9 percent.
+Tokyo markets were shut for a holiday.

-The World Bank had earlier this year forecast 8.2 percent GDP growth for China in 2012 and 8.6 percent in 2013.
+U.S. stock index futures were also pointing to a lower open on Wall Street, with the S&P 500 futures down 0.35 percent.
+Columbus Day celebrations in United States on Monday were likely to limit trading, although stock markets are open.

 DARKENING OUTLOOK